trishakaore/DSA-Mini-Project-Group-No-14/README.md

 This project is an implementation of a blockchain.
 Although it is simplified, it still retains the core ideas of block hash values, privacy, validation and attack detection and mitigation.

-Our implementation accomodates the following functions:
+Our implementation accomodates the following functions among others that go on behind the scenes:

 1. View list of users and their details
 2. Perform transactions